 By Andile Mngxitama

-Sixteen years ago the author wrote this piece as a tribute to Khotso Seatlholo who had just passed on after a short illness.
+This piece was written as a tribute to Khotso Seatlholo soon after he had passed on following a short illness.
+It is republished 15 years after his death.
 Khotso was the second in command in the leadership of the 1976 Black Power uprising.
 BO is republishing the piece as part of commemorating the 40th anniversary of the uprising and to clarify some historical distortions.
 Two edits have been introduced for language and time, otherwise the piece is as was originally published by the Center of Civil Society amongst others publications.

 The June 16, 1976 Soweto uprising is a key milestone in the quest for Black liberation in South Africa.
 Contrary to Frantz Fanon’s observation that “Each generation must out of relative obscurity discover its mission, fulfill it or betray it”, the children of Soweto were discovered by history.

 The choice they had was to either betray or fulfill the task of sparking the most important rebellion since Bambatha was defeated at the turn of the last century.
 Just as little Hector Peterson was thrust into the front pages of history, Tsietsi Mashinini and Khotso Seatlholo were placed at the head of the resistance and vowed not to betray their mission.
 Both expected to live short lives.
 They did.
 Mashinini died under mysterious circumstances in exile, weeks before he was due to return to South Africa in 1990.
 In his farewell note to Mashinini, Seatlholo foretold his own death: “I will die in an accident, fall ill or simply get mugged”.
 Seatlholo died after complaining of stomach pain.